Canon G3 X vs Panasonic G9

 Studio photographers will appreciate that the Panasonic G9 (unlike the G3X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the G3X and the G9 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Panasonic.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Panasonic G9 Manual.
+Further information on the features and operation of the G3X and G9 can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Panasonic G9 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon G3 X or the Panasonic G9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.